Help is a click away.

 The homesale.plus platform does NOT allow Bid Sniping, which is the practice of placing a bid in the last moments of an auction in order to win, attempting to eliminate the chance for other bidders to bid again.
 On the homesale.plus platform, if a bid is placed within the last 10 minutes of the auction, the auction time limit is extended an additional 10 minutes, and this will continue until no other bid is received for a period of 10 consecutive minutes.

-Tracking Offers and Bids: Your homesale.plus Control Panel
+Tracking Bids: Your homesale.plus Control Panel

 Your Control Panel can be accessed from the upper right corner of the homesale.plus website.
 When you are logged in, you will see a box with a message that reads "Hello" followed by the username you created when you registered.
 By clicking that box, you will see a menu that includes the following items: